pyxherb/wandxml/README.md

-# PEFF - Portable Exception-Free Foundations
+# WandXML

-PEFF is a exception-free common library for C++ projects.
+WandXML is an experimental XML manipulating library that is exception-free.